Sampling quantum states with inequality constraints: Examples

 where $c_{\lambda=0}^{\ }=1$ reflects the normalization of $f(\rho)$ to unit integral.
 By counting how many sample points are inside a $\lambda$-region, we obtain an estimate for the respective $c^{\ }_{\lambda}$ value.

-We expect that this estimate is better (i) when more intermediate step $N_{\tau}$ are used in the SCMC algorithm, and (ii) when the sample size $N_s$ is larger.
-Both expectations are confirmed by the data presented in Fig.~\ref{fig:34qbbkref} for two examples, one for a three-qubit system and one for a four-qubit system.
-The two $f(\rho)$s are posterior distributions (for a uniform prior) for ${A=3000}$ randomly generated measurement clicks of product tetrahedron POMs~\cite{34qubitdata}.
+We expect that this estimate is better (i) when more intermediate steps $N_{\tau}$ are used in the SCMC algorithm, and (ii) when the sample size $N_s$ is larger.
+Both expectations are confirmed by the data presented in \figref{34qbbkref} for two examples, one for a three-qubit system and one for a four-qubit system.
+The two $f(\rho)$s are posterior distributions (for a uniform prior) for ${A=3000}$ randomly generated measurement clicks of product tetrahedron measurements~\cite{34qubitdata}.

 With this large $A$ value, the distributions are squeezed into a tiny region in the immediate vicinity of the peak location of $f(\rho)$ at or near the boundary of the state space, which makes them impractical for sampling with conventional methods.
 In the SCMC algorithm, besides imposing the sequence of intermediate distributions to approach the desired one gradually from the reference distribution, the physicality constraints also have to be imposed either strictly or gradually.
 When the initial sample points are guaranteed to be physical, such as the ones uniformly drawn from the state space, the hard physicality constraint is directly imposed during the MCMC iterations.
-Otherwise, when a portion of the initial sample distribution is unphysical, as in the case of the linearly shifted Wishart distribution~\cite{Han2021Wishart} or the Dirichlet distributions, we impose the soft physicality constraint gradually along with the distribution steps \cite{fn2}.
+Otherwise, when a portion of the initial sample distribution is unphysical, as in the case of the linearly shifted Wishart distribution~\cite{Han2021Wishart} or the Dirichlet distributions, we impose the soft physicality constraint gradually along with the distribution steps.\footnote{ When the constraint is strictly imposed throughout, one could make use of a Cholesky decomposition to check for a semi-positive-definite and hermitian matrix.
+Then, the positivity of the smallest eigenvalue of the matrix corresponding to $\rho$ is used to impose the soft constraint via the indicator function.}